CheckbookWeb/checkbook_node/README.md

 The package needs to be configured with your account's API Key and API Secret.

-:key: The API credentials below are from the ```test``` environment and you can use them to try out the API.
+:key: The API credentials below are from the ```test``` environment and you can use them to try the API.

 ``` js
 var CheckbookAPI = require('checkbook-api');